mxhbl/NautyGraphs.jl/README.md

 0x3127d9b726f2c846
 ```
 Graph hashes make it possible to quickly compare large numbers of graphs for isomorphism.
 Simply compute all hashes and filter out the duplicates!

+To obtain information about a graph's automorphism group, use `nauty(g)`.
+This will return the canonical permutation as well as an `AutomorphismGroup` object.
+Right now, the recorded properties of the automorphism group are very limited and only include the group size and orbits, but this will change in the future.

 ## See also
 - [_nauty_ & _traces_](https://pallini.di.uniroma1.it/)